HazyResearch/smallfry/README.md

 [![Build Status](https://travis-ci.com/HazyResearch/smallfry_pytorch.svg?branch=master)](https://travis-ci.com/HazyResearch/smallfry_pytorch)

 # SmallFry
-Word embedding is one of the key component of modern NLP models.
-As large vocabulary is often relevant to attain strong task performance, word embeddings can consume a large amount of memory during training and inference.
+Word embeddings are a key component of modern NLP models.
+To attain strong performance on various tasks, it is often necessary to use a very large vocabulary, and/or high-dimensional embeddings.
+As a result, word embeddings can consume a large amount of memory during training and inference.

-**Smallfry is a word embedding compression algorithm based on uniform quantization with automatic clipping.** The compressed embedding can support **training NLP models and perform inference with fixed pre-trained embeddings**.
-It can significantly reduce the training and inference memory footprint for NLP models built on top of word embeddings.
+**Smallfry is a simple word embedding compression algorithm based on uniform quantization with automatic clipping.** It first automatically clips the extreme values of a pre-trained embedding matrix, and then compresses the clipped embeddings using uniform quantization.
+Once the embeddings are compressed, they can be used to significantly lower the memory for training or inference for NLP models using these embeddings.

-Our pytorch implementation is a dropin replacement for the original pytorch embedding layer.
-It first _automatically clips the extreme values of the embeddings, and then compress the embedding with uniform quantization_.
+Our PyTorch QuantEmbedding module can be used as a drop-in replacement for the PyTorch Embedding module.

 ## Installation
 To install smallfry package and use the compressed embedding layer, please